FAU-Fall2024-iOS-Mobile-App/final-project-sm4j/README.md

 - [ ] **Team Management Screen**
   * Required User Feature: User can view their saved teams and delete them if desired.
 - [ ] **Friend Requests Screen**
-  * Required User Feature: User can send and receive friend requests.
+  * Optional User Feature: User can send and receive friend requests.
 - [ ] **Messages Screen**
-  * Required User Feature: User can send messages to friends.
+  * Optional User Feature: User can send messages to friends.
-- [ ] **Profile Screen**
+- [ ] **Profile Screen** (Optional)
-  * Optional User Feature: User can view their saved teams and friend list.
+  * User can view their saved teams and friend list (if friend feature is used).

 ### 3. Navigation